Pelagicore/pelux-manifests/README.md

 PELUX baseline manifests
 =========================
-This is the manifest repository for building the PELUX reference for various targets using Yocto
+This is the manifest repository for building the PELUX baseline for various hardware targets using Yocto

 Maintained at https://github.com/pelagicore/pelux-manifests